 Folliculitis (inflamed hair follicles) occurs in up to 40-85% of patients.
 It is an early event, usually seen within the first ten days of treatment.
 Sterile inflammatory papules and pustules are seen predominantly on the T-zone of the face, but they can be more widespread involving the chest and back.
 Occasionally the scalp and pubic regions are involved or rarely the entire body.

 Folliculitis is especially frequent and often severe with cetuximab.
 The intensity of the folliculitis can fluctuate even when continuing to take the drug.

 The folliculitis is often managed with:

 If folliculitis is severe, the drug may need to be stopped, and it will resolve.
 The incidence and severity of the EGFR inhibitor-induced follicular reactions are reduced by half by pre-treating with doxycycline or minocycline.
 These tetracycline medications can also be prescribed once the rash has occurred allowing continued treatment with the EGFR inhibitor drug.

 Drug-induced alopecia (hair loss) is less common than folliculitis and tends to occur later, usually at 2-3 months.
-Patients may find their hair become fine and brittle.
+Patients may report their hair becoming fine and brittle.
 They may experience frontal-temporal hair loss similar to male pattern balding.
 This may or may not improve if the drug is stopped.